joebalanoff/joebalanoff/README.md

 ## Programming Experience:

 I am completely self taught in various languages!
-I primarily use Node.js since it's what I use to make Discord bots.
+I primarily use NodeJS since it's what I use to make Discord bots.
 My secondary language is C#.
 This is the language that I make all of my games in.
 I work mostly in Unity, but I have also made some custom engines in Java and C++.

 # STATS